Now a Full Stack Engineer at Best Buy, Remote Grad Brian Hasset First Studied Civil Engineering and Law

 Not one to be defeated by circumstances outside his control, Brian took the hit as an opportunity and pivoted.
 He attended law school at the University of Minnesota from 2010 through 2013.
-When he graduated, he leveraged his previous experience and moved back to New York to work as in-house counsel to a construction management firm in the area.
+When he graduated, he leveraged his previous experience and moved back to New York to work as in-house counsel for a construction management firm in the area.

 After a few years in this role, Brian reached a point where he found the work repetitive and not challenging enough to keep him interested and engaged.
-He faced a choice: either move up the legal ladder to work at a law firm, or reconsider his career choice.
+He faced a choice: either move up the legal ladder to work at a law firm or reconsider his career choice.
 The high-stress culture of advanced legal work didn’t appeal to him, so he began considering other options.
-Around this time he read Deep Work by Cal Newport, a book about reducing distraction in the digital era, and was moved by a story about a finance worker who decided to become a Software Engineer.
+Around this time he read Cal Newport's "Deep Work," a book about reducing distraction in the digital era, and was inspired by a story about a finance worker who decided to become a Software Engineer.

 That’s not to say it was easy.
-He credits his fiancé for her instrumental role in his successful completion of the program; she worked and took care of household responsibilities while he studied.
-Forging connections via the latest online tools like Slack and Zoom Brian was able to build a strong network of fellow Remote students.
-One such student, Michael Chiang, spoke with us about his experience working with Brian:
+He credits his fiancée for her instrumental role in his successful completion of the program; she worked and took care of household responsibilities while he studied.
+Forging connections via online tools such as Slack and Zoom, Brian was able to build a strong network of fellow students.

 Brian was overwhelmed at first, particularly since he started with less technical experience than the average person in his class.
 But after the first few sprints, everything started to click.
-In some ways, it reminded him of his experience with engineering in college, the slow and methodical process of grinding away at a problem until it made sense.
+In some ways, it reminded him of his experience with engineering in college: the slow and methodical process of grinding away at a problem until it made sense.
 It was an extremely challenging and exhilarating experience.

 After graduating, Brian started his job search.
 He considered moving from Minneapolis to Seattle on the assumption that it would be easier to find a job in the northwestern tech hub but found that not to be the case.
 While there were more opportunities, the market was flooded with candidates.
 Doing the job hunt remotely wasn’t yielding the results he was hoping for.
 After two months he shifted to a more localized approach and had far more success.

 The very first day he changed his LinkedIn profile location, a recruiter reached out to him and helped him land the role he’s still in: a full-stack engineering position working with React and Node for Best Buy at their headquarters in Minnesota.
-He loves that he’s part of a small team at a large company; he gets to contribute in a meaningful way and ship code that he wrote, while also enjoying the many benefits of working for a large, stable, international company.
+He loves that he’s part of a small team at a large company; he gets to contribute in a meaningful way and ship code that he wrote while also enjoying the many benefits of working for a large, stable international company.